DanGeffroy/ezblog/README.md

-# ezblog
+# EZBLOG
-a simple blog without backend
+A simple blog without backend, articles will be stored in a simple json file